raspberrypilearning/recruiting-volunteers/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">
-**Ask** a friend, relative or collegue to review and test the resource and/or communication in advance of using it, to make sure the messaging is clear and they know and can complete the action you want them to take afterwards.
+**Ask** a friend, relative or colleague to review and test the resource and/or communication in advance of using it, to make sure the messaging is clear and they know and can complete the action you want them to take afterwards.
 </div>
 </div>